Why not join us?

 Maidenhead Care can always use more volunteers.
 Currently there are typically 20 telephone calls for help each day and over 350 commitments are undertaken each month.

-We welcome volunteers of all ages including the active retired, temporarily unemployed, young mums with a little time to spare.
-Whether you volunteer regularly, occasionally, or in blocks of time (such as school holidays) all offers are valuable and welcome.
+We welcome volunteers of all ages including the active retired, temporarily unemployed, and young mums with a little time to spare.
+Whether you volunteer regularly, occasionally, or in blocks of time (such as during school holidays) all offers are valuable and welcome.